|

 Joe Hill is at their side.”

-— excerpt from “The
+— excerpt from “The Ballad of Joe Hill”

 written by Alfred Hayes and Earl Robinson, 1925

-While my novel, “A Bird on Water Street,” is fiction, Jack’s story weaves through a real time and place in American history.
-Copperhill, Tennessee (New Cornwall) is located where Georgia, Tennessee, and North Carolina meet at the base of the Appalachian Mountains.
-(The town is called McCaysville on the Georgia side.)
+While A Bird on Water Street is fiction, Jack’s story weaves through a real time and place in American history.
+Copperhill, Tennessee (Coppertown) is located where Georgia, Tennessee, and North Carolina meet at the base of the Gateway to the Appalachian Mountains.
+(The town is called McCaysville on the Georgia side and Ducktown, Tennessee is just north of Copperhill.)
 The Georgia, Tennessee line really does cut through the parking lot of the local IGA grocery store, and I’ve stood with a foot in each state many times.

-Unions didn’t come easily to the mining industry, as evidenced in “The Ballad of Joe Hill,” but they did come.
-They helped improve health and safety standards for the workers, but cancer was apparently still rampant.
-The Environmental Protection Agency (EPA) did put limitations on the amount of toxins a person can legally be exposed to while on a job, but some exposure is legally okay.
-Add to that, the Union was constantly complaining that the regulations were not being followed — I was told about three men from the same mining crew who all died from pancreatic cancer in the same year.
+Unions didn’t come easily to the mining industry, but they did come.
+The unions helped improve health and safety standards for the workers, but cancer was still rampant.
+The Environmental Protection Agency (EPA) put limits on the amount of toxins a person can legally be exposed to while on a job, but some exposure is legally okay.
+Add to that, the unions were constantly complaining that the regulations were not being followed—I was told about three men from the same mining crew who all died from pancreatic cancer in the same year.
+While the connection between mining and poor health was never technically proven, the coincidences seem obvious.

-While the closing of the Company occurs quickly in “A Bird on Water Street,” in real life it happened more slowly.
+While the closing of the company occurs quickly in A Bird on Water Street, in real life it happened much more slowly.
 In 1985 the Company announced copper mining would be phased out and thousands of men were laid off over the following years.
-The underground tunnels were flooded with water to prevent collapse when mining operations halted completely in 1987, although acid production continued.
+The underground tunnels were allowed to flood with water to prevent collapses when mining operations halted completely in 1987, although sulfuric acid production continued well into the 1990s.
 Laid off workers ended up striking for a very long time, some as many as ten years.

 But not all the news was bad.

-Copperhill experienced a small boon in 1996 when the Olympic White Water Competitions were held downstream on the Ocoee (Tohachee) River.
-It was a shining moment for the residents and changed the focus of the town which now relies on tourist dollars to survive.
+Copperhill experienced a small boon in 1996 when the Olympic white water competitions were held downstream on the Ocoee (Tohachee) River.
+It was a shining moment for the residents and changed the focus of the town, which now relies on tourist dollars to survive.
 Visitors enjoy the scenic railway, the vacation log cabins, and what is now a beautiful vista.

 Links to more amazing photos: